Neuropsychologist Sofía Fonseca Moreno examines how heart rate variability (HRV) influences cognitive decline in old age.

 Conclusion

-In light of all the above, in the second part of this article we will delve into HRV biofeedback and how it works, providing evidence on its effects on improving cognitive functioning and ethical considerations.
+In view of all the above, in the second part of this article we will delve into HRV biofeedback and how it works, providing evidence about its effects on improving cognitive functioning and ethical considerations.

-If you are interested in learning more about HRV biofeedback for improving cognitive functioning, you can continue reading the second part of this article here.
+If you are interested in learning more about HRV biofeedback in improving cognitive functioning, you can continue reading the second part of this article here.

 - Acharya, U. R., Joseph, K. P., Kannathal, N., Lim, C. M., & Suri, J. S. (2006).
 Heart rate variability: A review.
 Medical and Biological Engineering and Computing, 44(12), 1031–1051. https://doi.org/10.1007/s11517-006-0119-0